syncfusion-content/javascript-docs/js/Diagram/Automatic-Layout.md

 ## Hierarchical Layout

 The Hierarchical Tree Layout arranges nodes in a tree-like structure, where the nodes in the hierarchical layout may have multiple parents.
 There is no need to specify the layout root.
 To arrange the nodes in hierarchical structure, you need to specify the layout `type` as hierarchical tree.
-Following example shows how to arrange nodes in hierarchical structure.
+The following example shows how to arrange the nodes in a hierarchical structure.

 {% highlight js %}

-//Initialize data source
+//Initializes data source
 var data = [{
     Name: "Steve-Ceo"
 }, {